MicrosoftDocs/power-automate-docs/articles/automation-analytics-with-fabric-introduction.md

 ## Get started

 This guide explains how to use Dataverse shortcuts within Microsoft Fabric to create powerful data analytics solutions.
-By the end of this guide, you have the skills to understand automation-centric data models, build sophisticated data queries in order to generate insightful reports.
+By the end of this guide, you have the skills to understand automation-centric data models, and build sophisticated data queries to generate insightful reports.

 > [!NOTE]
 >